TWINGSISTER/GeogebraMultilanguageTranslator/README.md

 # Geogebra (GGB) Multi-language Translator
 A Geogebra javascript package to create a multilanguage version of your ggb activities.
 ## Intro
-This tool tries to generate automatically a translation using online translation.The ggb document is scanned translating Text objects and captions.
+This tool tries to generate automatically a translation using online translation.
+The ggb document is scanned translating Text objects and captions.
 Object names and labels are left alone.

 Using this toolset  the user can edit these  translations and merge them to obtain a multilanguage ggb.